 Breaking bad news

-Articles and knowledge sharing posts related to breaking bad news were shared and the SPIKES protocol [11] for breaking bad news was discussed in detail
+Articles and knowledge sharing posts related to breaking bad news were shared and the SPIKES protocol [11] for breaking bad news was discussed in detail.

 System related to ethical issues

 While discussing about clinical ethics, in an attempt to find out the root cause of unethical practice, certain system related ethical issues were discussed on the online forum.
 These were related to the corruption related to admission in medical colleges, transparency in drug trials, medication errors and a movement to stop unwanted investigations.